How does Spring Math work?

 What research was used as the basis for developing the assessments?

 Skill sequences used in assessment and intervention were developed in coordination with content-area experts as part of a wide-scale district trial of RtI implementation (VanDerHeyden, Witt & Gilbertson, 2007).
 Skill sequences have been cross-validated against the common core state standards.
-View a report on alignment of content in Spring Math and the Common Core State Standards.

 - Assessments were built using the science of curriculum-based assessment.
 Measures were constructed to sample specific skills, yield reliable and valid scores, and to allow for brief, repeated assessment to model progress over time and in response to instructional changes.